Trump Offers Apology For Retweeting Anti-Muslim Videos From British Far-Right Party

 On Thursday, Trump met in Davos with May in what British newspapers were calling a clear-the-air session.

-NPR's Scott Horsley reported that the two leaders have squabbled in the past, but they downplayed any friction in the transatlantic alliance.
+NPR's Scott Horsley reported that the two leaders have squabbled in the past, but they downplayed any friction in the trans-Atlantic alliance.

-Trump told the prime minister, "That was little bit of a false rumor out there.
+Trump told the prime minister: "That was little bit of a false rumor out there.
 I just wanted to correct it frankly because we have great respect for everything you're doing."

 May responded, "We continue to have a really special relationship between the U.K. and the United States."